 I’m always open to new things and there is no thing that I am stuck to.
 The only thing that I stuck to and the thing that is stuck to me is journalism.
 I can’t leave it and it can’t leave me. […] It’s just me.
 Everything else is changing.
 At a certain stage in my life I thought that I would never leave my country.
 But here I am and it’s the fourth year abroad.
 So, things change.
 I have my values that I stick to: human rights, democracy, equality … They will not change. […]

 Working for German media is something that I want to do in the coming years.
 It will be interesting for me to see how they work here because it’s different in every country.
 And for them I want to be the Gulfi journalist who also has a view of that region and I’m also living here so I can mix the perspectives. […]

 And it was always important for me to be independent in my journalistic work.
 This is why I work as a freelancer for so many years now. […]

 I also – when I came here started to train journalists from the MENA [Middle East and Nord Africa], and this work is also important for me.
 Also because you get to know new people.
 And this was also something new for me. […] I love doing it and I still do it because it serves my purpose of advocating the freedom of press and the freedom of the persons who do it.
 If we train them how to stay safe while during their job we also empower them in their work. […]

 In this excerpt of the interview that Nazeeha gave to the We Refugees Archive in July 2020, she talks about her vision and her belief in change.
-As she is basically open for changes in life, she will stick to one thing: journalism.
+Being basically open for change in life, she will stick to one thing: journalism.

 This interview with Nazeeha Saeed was conducted by We Refugees Archive, 15 July 2020.